kuanyui/nome-icon-theme/README.md

 Tarball can be downloaded from [download.gnome.org](https://download.gnome.org/sources/gnome-icon-theme/3.12/)

+## Differences

-This project also contains some icons I drew.
-May forked from Ubuntu Humanity and GNOME Icon Theme.
+This project also contains some icons I drew (and some of them are forked from Ubuntu Humanity and GNOME Icon Theme):
+- `apps/code-viewer-c-liked`
+- `apps/logview`
+- `mimetypes/text-x-readme`
+- `mimetypes/text-x-ini`

 # License
 GPLv3